Masynchin/textode/README.md

 # textode

-Textode is a simple tool to create [aiogram](https://github.com/aiogram/aiogram) text bots with only one handler.
+Textode is a simple tool to create text bots with only one handler.
+You can use it for Telegram, VK or any other social network.

 ## Installation